jpikl/cfxnes/README.md

 :information_source: [How to use cfxnes as a library](lib)

-The source code is licensed under the MIT License.
-See [LICENSE.txt](LICENSE.txt) for more details.

 ## Features

 - Supported ROM images: iNES, NES 2.0.
 - Supported mappers: NROM, MMC1, MMC3, UNROM, CNROM, AOROM, BNROM, NINA-001, Color Dreams.
 - ROM images can be loaded from ZIP archive.
 - Persistence of battery-backed RAM (game saves) in IndexedDB.
 - Rendering using WebGL (with canvas API fallback).